-There is a regular process of internal product review to ensure that products remain fit for purpose and suitable for policyholders.
-The Product Risk and Governance Committee meet monthly and consider the current and historic product range including these policies.
+The approach to product review has recently been restructured to enable individuals to specialise in one product type and the process of internal product review to ensure that products remain fit for purpose and suitable for policyholders has been enhanced.
+A Product Governance Committee which considers reviews in more depth has also been introduced.

 Product development is considered regularly and there is a process in place to look at potential changes.

+We understand that an overall review of the Staff Scheme is currently underway with assistance from external advisers and we await the results.